 Adaptive Recreation: The cities of Bloomington, Eden Prairie, Edina and Richfield each have programs that are specifically designed for people of all ages with disabilities including; softball, bowling, swimming lessons, fitness programs, skiing/snowboarding, basketball, as well as a number of social programs for both youth and adults.

 AR&LE publishes a quarterly program catalog with descriptions of all programs to be offered for the upcoming season.
 This is sent out quarterly to all the participants and professionals who are on our mailing list.
-Electronic copies are also posted to this site.
+An electronic copy is available on the Learning Exchange website.

 The fees to register for AR&LE programs vary.
 Some are broken into Resident and Non-resident amounts.
 A Resident is anyone living in the four cities of Bloomington, Eden Prairie, Edina, or Richfield.
 Non-residents are considered to be those living outside of these cities.
 If a non-resident fee is charged, the difference is very minimal.